 - an in-text citation, such as a footnote or a reference in parentheses with information about the source (e.g. page number, title, author name, date of publication);

 - quotation marks placed around words or passages taken verbatim from the source; and

 - a complete entry for the source in a Bibliography or list of Works Cited at the end of the document.

 When using an idea that is summarized or paraphrased, a citation and bibliography entry are required.
 Paraphrasing is referencing someone else’s ideas in your own words and requires a citation.
-When in doubt, cite but also keep note of what is common knowledge and does not have to be cited.
-Source material is cited as an acknowledgement that the work of others has contributed to an individual’s work.
-Citations also acknowledge an idea or passage that should be associated with a particular author’s opinion or work.
+When in doubt, cite to the reference material.
 Never use material if a complete citation is not possible.

 - Tip Sheet: Quotations (Writing at U of T)

 - Tip Sheet: Standard Documentation Formats (Writing at U of T)

 - Tip Sheet: Paraphrase and Summary (Writing at U of T)

 - Tip Sheet: Citing Sources & Avoiding Plagiarism (U of T Library)